-For each course an online Course Materials Database (CMD) is created in Lotus Notes.
+For each course you are enrolled in, an online Course Materials Database (CMD) is created and linked in your MySchulich Student Portal.
 Once classes begin, students may access course materials and participate in online discussions in addition to other activities.